Apprehended Violence Orders to protect children

 Only the person who made the application can ask the court for permission to withdraw it.

-An application can be made to vary or revoke a police issued Provisional, Interim or Final AVO.
+An application can be made to vary or revoke a Provisional, Interim or Final Apprehended Violence Order (AVO).

 If the protected person has turned 16 years old, an interested party can then apply to vary or revoke the AVO.